IBM-Cloud/isv-power-vsi-product-deploy-sample/README.md

 This directory contains the sample Terraform code to create a Power virtual server instance image.

-To create your own Power virtual server instance image, you should fork this repository and then modify the local variable `public_image_name` in the file `main.tf` to reference your own publicly availble image.
+To create your own Power virtual server instance image, you should fork this repository and then modify the local variable `stock_image_name` in the file `main.tf` to reference your own publicly availble image.

 ## Before you begin